dataArtisans/flink-training-web/fault-tolerance.md

 ./bin/taskmanager.sh start
 ~~~

-After a short time you will notice that the job continues to write output (but to a new output file).
+After a short time you will notice that the job continues to write output.
+(Note, however, that the output file will rollover; flink-david-taskmanager-0-singularity.local.out becomes flink-david-taskmanager-0-singularity.local.out.1, for example.)
 Looking at the data, we should see that the data source continued from the last checkpoint before the failure, rather than starting over.

 The [Flink web dashboard](http://localhost:8081) will also show that a new TaskManager connected and that the status of our job switched to running.

 #### 4. Disabling Checkpointing

 We have seen how a program that checkpoints its operator state recovers from a worker failure.
 In case you want to find out what happens if the program does not checkpoint its state you can simply remove the `env.enableCheckpointing()` line from your program and continue from "3.
 Compile and start program".
+(With the filesystem state backend it's also possible to simply delete the checkpoint directory.)

 When the program resumes processing after the new TaskManager process has been started, you will notice that